rwanderc/blog/_posts/2016-05-24-bookstore-webservices.markdown

 Now you can compile and deploy the project.
 Jetty must be able to initialize everything and the services will start.
 You can run from the Jetty plugin with the following command: `mvn jetty:run`.

-To interact with the service, you can use [Postman][postman], which is a very usefull Chrome plug-in to access RESTful services, or you can run the following cURL commands directly from bash:
+To interact with the service, you can use [Postman][postman], which is a very useful Chrome plug-in to access RESTful services, or you can run the following cURL commands directly from bash:

 #### Get all ####